Alanwe/aicalc/tasks.md

 - Add binary format option for large workbooks
 - Implement incremental save (only changed cells)
 - Add autosave feature with recovery
-- Support export to Excel (.xlsx)
+- Support export to Excel (.xlsx), Not sure how easy this is as AICalc is a superset, this is optional for noow
 - Support import from CSV, Excel
 - Add version control (track changes, rollback)

 **Questions**:
 - Should binary format be default or opt-in?
 - Do you want cloud sync support (OneDrive, Dropbox)?
+Yes if easy to implement.
+My assumption is the underlying file access would do this

 ---